fulcrum-agile/fulcrum/README.md

 Goals
 -----

-CM42-Central is a clone of [Pivotal Tracker](http://pivotaltracker.com/).
+CM42-Central starts as a clone of [Pivotal Tracker](http://pivotaltracker.com/).
-We want to make it a drop-in replacement first, by having all of the main functionalities and to later surpass it, by making it not only smarter but also more user-friendly than easier (and imcomplete approaches) such as Trello.
+We want to make it a drop-in replacement first, by having all of the main functionalities and to later surpass it, by making it not only smarter but also more user-friendly and easier to use than what we consider "incomplete" commercial offerings such as Trello.

+The principles that we believe in:

+- Estimation is not optional, but more like Story Points (proportions) than Time-based estimation.
+- Projects must be divided in short, fixed Iterations.
+- Velocity and Volatility are the key managerial elements.
+- Stakeholders must test and accept/reject stories within the same Iteration.

 Installation
 ------------